riebel/tcomb-form-native-ts/README.md

 });
 ```

-tcomb-form-native will convert automatically numbers to / from strings.
+tcomb-form-native-ts will convert automatically numbers to / from strings.

 ### Booleans